j2 Global Inc at Robert W Baird Global Consumer, Technology & Se

+So I'm going to start with a number of questions.
+You have a dialog box for participants; can submit questions as well, and I'll get to those as we move along here.

+And I guess, Vivek, maybe just to kick it off from a high level.
+Having been CEO for 2.5 years, you've had a lot of things on your plate, really to continue to improve the positions of the three core businesses you're in: cloud services, Ziff-Davis, Everyday Health.
+Maybe just talk about where we are in that journey, how you feel about the positioning from here, given the focus on performance marketing,

-j2 Global Inc at Robert W Baird Global Consumer, Technology & Services Conference Transcript
+j2 Global Inc at Robert W Baird Global Consumer, Technology & Services Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis